-Guidance
+Guidance Staff

-Schools shall employ guidance counselors who are personally qualified and professionally prepared for their work.
-Services of the entire school staff, the home, and suitable community agencies shall be utilized in the guidance program.
+Guidance counselers who are personally qualified and professionally trained shall be employed for secondary schools.
+Services of the school staff, home, and suitable community agencies shall be utilized in the guidance program.
 At least one member of the guidance staff shall be employed for a minimum of 11 months per year in schools with 300 or more students.

-A guidance counselor who is included in the counselor-student ratio must meet the qualifications for guidance counselors established by the State Board of Education and must be approved by the State Department of Education.
+A guidance counselor who is included in the student-counselor ratio shall meet the qualifications for guidance counselors established by the Board of Education.